korobetski/blender-vagrant-story/README.md

 For now the only format supported for import and export is *.WEP Weapon Model format

-Work in progress SHP import
+Work in progress SHP import, does not contains animations or default T-pose so the output model will be weird Work in progress SEQ import, animations informations Work in progress ZUD import, SHP + WEP (sometimes with a shield) + SEQ (?common + ?battle)

 Maybe more formats in the future...